This page provides information on Triplanar Texture Mapping.

 Reference to another node – The projection is done in the local space of another node in the scene.
 If no node is specified, world space is used.
 This mode is useful when several objects need to be mapped with the same triplanar texture and to show consistent mapping.

-Reference node – If Space is set to Reference to another node, this specifies the node from the scene.
+Reference node – Specifies the node from the scene when the Space is Reference to another node.
 If no node is specified, world space is used.

 Random texture offset – Randomizes the texture offset based on the Random mode.